 It has become part of the culture.
 Everyone in the UK knows what a Stag Do is and many will have thoughts about what happens on them.
 But Stag is an unusual term.
 The UK is becoming influenced more and more by America and ‘Bachelor’ parties is the latest assault on our language.
 Luckily the Stag Do is a British institution and it has history on its side.

 The stag party can be traced all the way back to ancient Greece.
-While modern stags aren’t too far away in Sofia, it was in Sparta where the night before a wedding was a celebration of the man by his military comrades.
-They would enjoy a feast and toasts to the end of his youth and continued commitment to the cause.
+While modern parties aren’t too far away with Krakow stag weekends, it was in Sparta where the night before a wedding was a celebration of the man by his military comrades.
+They would enjoy a feast and toast to the end of his youth and continued commitment to the cause.